-In this part we describe as clear and with as few words as possible, exactly the project we are going to develop in order to erase any doubt in the client or us.
+In this part, we describe as clearly and with as few words as possible, exactly the project we are going to develop to erase any doubt in the client or us.
 This is an opportunity to clarify that we understand exactly what our client requires:

 (example) Redesign of corporate brochure

 - This design will not use any elements of previous designs and brochures.

 - We seek a fresh design that reflects the new phase of this company, to supply both the current market for the company and the potential market.

 - It will be of great importance to highlight the new 40,000 meters of warehouses.